JavierCantoH/Tec-UIKit-FinalProject/README.md

 Credits 🙌

-The Tec-UIKit-FinalProject was created by Javier Canto Hernández as the final project for the Mobile Development class @ Tecnológico de Monterrey Campus Puebla.
+The Tec-UIKit-FinalProject was created by Javier Canto as the final project for the Mobile Development class @ Tecnológico de Monterrey Campus Puebla.